 As a parent, you are an important teacher for your child about growing up healthy.
-Here are some recommendations with links to more information to help you succeed at raising healthy children.

 Tips for working parents

 Children age 3 to 5 are beginning to show independence and are better able to express their feelings – including verbalizing their frustration when things don’t go their way.
 Navigating these new skills can sometimes be challenging for working parents who may have limited flexibility and need to keep things on schedule.
-Here are some suggestions to help.

 As you and your child steer through ages 5 to 13 together, expect some difficulties along the way.
 You’ll both make mistakes, but you can learn from them.
 Keep in mind that many “problems” of children in this age group are just a phase.
 They’re just a normal part of growing up.